MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-row-order-policy-command.md

 ---
-title: .show table row order policy command
+title: .show table policy roworder command
-description: Learn how to use the `.show table row order policy` command to display the table's row order policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/23/2023
+description: Learn how to use the `.show table policy roworder` command to display the table's row order policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/23/2023
 ---
-# .show table row order policy
+# .show table policy roworder command

 Display the table's [row order policy](roworderpolicy.md).
 The row order policy is an optional policy set on tables, that suggests the desired ordering of rows in a data shard.
 The purpose of the policy is to improve performance of queries that are known to be narrowed to a small subset of values in the ordered columns.